ibm-cloud-docs/FileStorage/adjustable-iops.md

 | 4,000 - 7,999 | 300 - 48,000|
 | 8,000 - 9,999 | 500 - 48,000 |
 | 10,000 - 12,000 | 1,000 - 48,000 |
-{: caption="Table 1.
-Available IOPS based on volume size." caption-side="bottom"}
+{: caption="Available IOPS based on volume size." caption-side="bottom"}

 Maximum IOPS for file storage share varies based on volume size.
 The maximum IOPS for a file share is 48,000 IOPS.